Michael Curtiz: 1940s

 Curtiz directed another Air Force film, Captains of the Clouds (1942), about the Royal Canadian Air Force.
-It starred James Cagney and Brenda Marshall.
+It stars James Cagney and Brenda Marshall.
 According to Hal B. Wallis, its producer, it became Warner Bros.' most extensive and difficult production, and everything had to be relocated to Canada.
 Like Dive Bomber, the vivid aerial scenes filmed in Technicolor were another feature that garnered critical attention, and the film was nominated for Best Art Direction and Best Color Cinematography.

 Shortly after Captains of the Clouds was completed, but released after his next picture, Casablanca, Curtiz directed the musical biopic, Yankee Doodle Dandy (1942), a film about singer, dancer, and composer George M. Cohan.
-It starred James Cagney in a role totally opposite from the one he had played four years earlier in Curtiz's Angels with Dirty Faces.
+It stars James Cagney in a role totally opposite from the one he had played four years earlier in Curtiz's Angels with Dirty Faces.
 Where the earlier film became a career high point for Cagney's portrayals of a gangster, a role he played in many earlier films, in this film, an overtly patriotic musical, Cagney demonstrates his considerable dancing and singing talents.
 It was Cagney's favorite career role.

 Cagney's bravura performance earned him his only Academy Award as Best Actor.
 For Warner Bros., it became their biggest box-office success in the company's history up to that time, nominated for nine Academy Awards and winning four.
 The success of the film also became a high point in Curtiz's career, with his nomination as Best Director.
 The film has been added to annals of Hollywood as a cinematic classic, preserved in the United States National Film Registry at the Library of Congress as being "culturally, historically, or aesthetically significant".

 Curtiz directed Casablanca (1942), a World War II-era romantic drama described by Roger Ebert in 1996 as one of the most popular films ever made.
 Its stars were Humphrey Bogart, playing an expatriate living in Morocco, and Ingrid Bergman as a woman who was trying to escape the Nazis.
 The supporting cast features Paul Henreid, Claude Rains, Conrad Veidt, Sydney Greenstreet, and Peter Lorre.
-The picture received eight Academy Award nominations and won three, including one for Curtiz as Best Director.
+The picture received eight Academy Award nominations and won three, including Best Picture and one for Curtiz as Best Director.
 Time magazine in 2012 described Casablanca as "the best movie ever made".